Admissions - the basics

 3. In-year admissions

 An in-year admission is the admission of a pupil to a school which takes place outside of the normal entry times.
-Parents should apply online and schools should check SAM regularly for applications (at least twice weekly during term time).
+We recommend parents and carers apply online.
+Schools should regularly check SAM for applications (at least twice weekly during term time).

-How decisions are made (commmunity and voluntary controlled schools)- new process from 1 November 2021
+How decisions are made (commmunity and voluntary controlled schools)

 If there is a vacancy, the School Admissions and Transport Team will offer the place by email and advise the parent to contact the school to arrange a start date.